PLAYS & BOOKS

 A ONE-ACT THRILLER

-On a bright, sunny afternoon in Bryant Park, NYC, Rose celebrates her son’s birthday…when she receives a phone call.
+On a sunny afternoon in Bryant Park, NYC, Rose celebrates her son’s birthday…when she receives a phone call.
 A chilling voice warns her that her son is locked in the crosshairs of a long-range rifle.
 The trigger will be pulled unless Rose can force her husband to flip his vote on the Senate floor.
 Can Rose outmaneuver this impossible situation?

 • 4 Actors